rickbarrette/redmine_qbo/README.md

 Note: After the inital synchronization, this plugin will recieve push notifications via Intuit's webhook service.

 ## TODO
-  * Customer link option to allow for temporary sharing of an issue
   * Add Setting for Sandbox Mode
   * Seperate Vehicles into a seperate plugin (I use redmine for my automotive shop management 😉)
   * Make HTML Pretty (It's ugly right now but it works)